ustaxcourt/ef-cms/README.md

 ## Running / verifing the project via Docker

-Assuming you have Docker installed, the following command will spin up a Docker container with the UI, API, local S3, local Dynamo, etc. all running inside it:
+Once [you have Docker installed](https://docs.docker.com/install/), the following command will spin up a Docker container with the UI, API, local S3, local Dynamo, etc. all running inside it:

 `./docker-run.sh`